Summary

 FREE SPEECH RIGHTS

 TikTok argues that the law threatens the First Amendment rights not only of the app and its users but also of all Americans.
-The company contends that the ban would negatively impact its user base, advertisers, content creators, and employees, noting that it has 7,000 employees in the U.S.
+The company contends that the ban would negatively impact its user base, advertisers, content creators, and employee talent.
+TikTok has 7,000 employees in the U.S.

-Noel Francisco, the attorney for TikTok and ByteDance, told the Supreme Court that the app is “one of America’s most popular speech platforms,” and that the law would force it to “go dark” unless ByteDance executes a qualified divestiture.
+Noel Francisco, the lawyer for TikTok and ByteDance, told the Supreme Court during arguments that the app is “one of America’s most popular speech platforms,” and that the law would force it to “go dark” unless ByteDance executes a qualified divestiture.

-Francisco argued that the real target of the law is speech—specifically a concern that Americans could be “persuaded by Chinese misinformation.”
+Francisco argued that the U.S. government’s real target with this law is speech—specifically a concern that Americans could be “persuaded by Chinese misinformation.”
 However, Francisco emphasized that the First Amendment grants Americans the right to make their own decisions about such matters, not the government.